steqeq/0000/README.md

 ### Downloading the ROCm source code

-The following example shows how to use the repo binary to download the ROCm source code.
+The following example shows how to use the repo tool to download the ROCm source code.
 If you choose a directory other than ~/bin/ to install the repo, you must use that chosen directory in the code as shown below:

 ```bash
 mkdir -p ~/ROCm/